Create a repository and add a teammate

-Welcome to the team!
+Welcome to the workspace!
 You've made it this far so we know that you've got the potential to do great things.
 Because you're going to be collaborating with other awesome people, anything you add needs to be code reviewed and approved.
-That's just how a team works!
+That's just how a workspace works!
 You should have already created a branch and checked it out locally.
 If you haven't, go back to the tutorial and do that now.
 We'll be here.

 Because you're on your own branch, you can go crazy.
 Spice up this file any way you like.
 Add more files to this repository if you see fit.
-If want to take it slow and are just here to learn about pull requests, you can use this opportunity to fill out our short questionaire.
+If want to take it slow and are just here to learn about pull requests, you can use this opportunity to fill out our short questionnaire.

 <b>Question 1</b>: Have you used pull requests before?